Suggested Reading:

 lessed Virgin Mary of Lourdes, whom, in the fourth year after the proclamation of the Immaculate Conception of the Blessed Virgin, the humble girl Saint Mary Bernadette Soubirous frequently saw in the hollow of the rock of Massabielle, in the Pyrenean mountains near the bank of the Gave de Pau, close to the town of Lourdes.
 For this reason, countless crowds of the faithful devoutly flock there.

-2. At Rome, on the Appian Way, in the cemetery named after her, Saint Soteris, virgin and martyr, who, as Saint Ambrose recounts, set aside the nobility of her family and the honors of faith, and when commanded to sacrifice, did not yield; she did not lower her gaze at frequent insults from slaves, nor did she shrink from death when condemned to the sword.
+2. Rome, on the Appian Way, in the cemetery named after her, Saint Soteris, virgin and martyr, who, as Saint Ambrose recounts, set aside the nobility of her family and the honors of faith, and when commanded to sacrifice, did not yield; she did not lower her gaze at frequent insults from slaves, nor did she shrink from death when condemned to the sword.

 3. Commemoration of many holy martyrs, who were arrested in Numidia during the persecution under the emperor Diocletian, and who, refusing to hand over the Holy Scriptures contrary to the emperor’s edict, were tortured with cruel torments and died.

-4. At Volturno in Campania, Saint Castrensis, martyr.
+4. Volturno in Campania, Saint Castrensis, martyr.

 5. In Apulia, Saint Secundinus, bishop.